mikke89/RmlUiDoc/pages/cpp_manual/rcss.md

 virtual bool ParseValue({{page.lib_ns}}::Core::Property& property,
                         const {{page.lib_ns}}::Core::String& value,
                         const {{page.lib_ns}}::Core::ParameterMap& parameters) const = 0;

-// Called when the parser is released.
-This should free all dynamic memory used by the parser. virtual void Release() = 0;
 ```

 `ParseValue()` is the meat of the parser.
 This will be called whenever the parser is required to parse a raw string value into a useful value.

 * `property`: the property the parsed value and unit should be written to.
-* `value`: the raw string (ie, '15px').
+* `value`: the raw string (eg. '15px').
-* `parameters`: the map of the CSV parameters given to the parser when the property was declared.
+* `parameters`: the map of the comma-separated parameters given to the parser when the property was declared.

 For example, if a custom parser was attached to a property in the following manner: